 Copying and pasting

-When copying and pasting text or components that contain a comment, the pasted text or component does not contain the comment.
+When pasting the text or component in another article or when using an older version of Studio, the pasted text or component does not contain the comments.

 The following keyboard shortcuts are available for working with comments: